plutoniumm/euler-fortran/readme.md

 }
 ```

-It is trivial to see how this may become problematic very fast since $a^N$ scales very fast.
-This very nicely leads us into

 > NOTE: Miller Rabin **IS NOT** faster than the normal method of generating and array of primes and checking against that.
 Its in fact much worse.
 > BUT.
 > 1. It let me learn about the algorithm
 > 2. Miller Rabin actually lets you check if something for an arbitrary number.
 You don't have to start from 0 and go to N. You can start from any number and go to N OR in fact just check N.

+It is trivial to see how this may become problematic very fast since $a^N$ scales very fast.
+This very nicely leads us into Modular Exponentiation.

 ### Calculating Large Exponents (Modulo)
 The advantage here is that we're not doing $a^b$ we're doing $a^b \mod c$.
 So we can use [Fast Modular Exponentiation](https://en.wikipedia.org/wiki/Modular_exponentiation#Left-to-right_binary_method) to reduce the memory consumption since, it is guaranteed that for any value of $a, b, c$ the result &lt;c.
 Thus we can afford to use even `Int32` to store the result of $a^b \mod c$ for very large values of $a^b$ as long as $c < 2^{32}$.